polypodes/Learn/README.md

 What will you learn today?
 --------------------------

-Learning resources for our beloved interns &amp; junior devs:
+Learning resources for our beloved interns / junior / senior devs:

-* PHP "The Right Way"
-* Front-End development, including a "Js The Right Way"
-* GIT tuts
-* Mobile apps
+Font-end, back-end, etc.

 Fork it
 -------

-Please add only resources related to *learning* ("courses") : no tech watch links list, no "cool libs" list, only courses links please.
+Please add only resources related to *learning* ("courses") : no tech watch links list, no "cool libs" list, only courses links & learning-related materials please.